Inder24/Prometheus-K8s-Cluster-Setup-Helm/README.md

 We can do all this, or just directly run helm chart command for it.

+"helm repo add prometheus-community https://prometheus-community.github.io/helm-charts"

+"helm repo update"

+"helm install mongodb-exporter prometheus-community/prometheus-mongodb-exporter -f value.yaml"

+To check if everythign is setup -
+"helm show values prometheus-community/prometheus-mongodb-exporter"

 *SIDE NOTE - We can override values using chart parameters if we dont want default setting.
-We can know this by using
+We can know this by using*

-*" helm show values {chart name} "
+*" helm show values {chart name} "*